Our trustees

 Ewelina Lacey

-Ewelina was appointed as a trustee in 2024, is on the Finance committee and a member of the Education Working Group.
+Ewelina was appointed as a Trustee in 2024.
+She sits on the Finance Committee and is a member of the Education Outcomes Committee.

 John G Pike